Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Introduction

 The matter in the world and skies we experience is called ``normal matter'' by specialists.
 It consists of protons and neutrons, that are bound by the strong force in atomic nuclei, and electrons that encircle the nucleus due to the Coulomb attraction between the positive protons and the negative electrons.

 Nowadays it is understood, however, that normal matter makes up only some 5\% of the total mass budget in the Universe.
-In fact, the stars that we observe in the night sky make up a modest 4\permil \, of the total \cite{rich2009fundamentals}; most of the 5\% lies in hydrogen clouds and hydrogen bridges between galaxies, which can be observed in the 21 cm radio line due to spin flipping in the hydrogen nucleus, as was discovered by Hendrik van de Hulst \cite{cook2001hendrik}.
+In fact, the stars that we observe in the night sky make up only a modest 4 $\permil$ of the total \citep{rich2009fundamentals}; most of the 5\% lies in hydrogen clouds and hydrogen bridges between galaxies, which can be observed in the 21 cm radio line due to spin flipping in the hydrogen nucleus, as was discovered by Hendrik van de Hulst \citep{cook2001hendrik}.

 The remaining 95\% of the total is matter that we do not perceive directly, even though its existence has been established rather firmly.
-After long suspicion of dark stars and the suggestion of dark matter based on stellar velocities by Jacobus Kapteyn in 1922 \cite{kapteyn201380}, the existence of dark matter was established by Fritz Zwicky in 1933 \cite {zwicky1933rotverschiebung} and much support for it has emerged.
-An account of the history of dark matter is given in \cite {de2017dark}.
+After long suspicion of dark stars and the suggestion of dark matter based on stellar velocities by Jacobus Kapteyn in 1922 \citep{kapteyn2013First}, the existence of dark matter was established by Fritz Zwicky in 1933 \citep{zwicky1933rotverschiebung} and much support for it has emerged.
+An account of the history of dark matter is given in \citep{de2017dark}.
 Actually, this matter is not dark but transparent.
-Its French name ``mati\`ere obscure'' translates as ``obscure matter'', hidden or unexplained matter, and does more justice to its nature.
+Its French name ``mati\`ere obscure'' translates as ``obscure matter'', hidden or unexplained matter, which does more justice to its nature.

-Observations by Vera Rubin and Kent Ford in the seventies demonstrated that in the outer part of galaxies, circular orbits have nearly the same rotation speed \cite{rubin1970rotation}, constituting ``flat rotation curves".
+Observations by Vera Rubin and Kent Ford in the seventies demonstrated that in the outer part of galaxies, circular orbits have nearly the same rotation speed \citep{rubin1970rotation}, constituting ``flat rotation curves".
 This has led to general acceptance of dark matter's existence.

-In 1998, it was established that there also exists dark energy \cite {riess1998observational,perlmutter1999measurements}, which constitutes some 70\% of the mass budget in the Universe, while dark matter makes up some 25\%.
-Of all the matter in the Universe, 95\% is unexplained so far, and this will be the focus of the present work.
+In 1998, it was established that there also exists dark energy \citep{riess1998observational,perlmutter1999measurements}, which constitutes some 70\% of the mass budget in the Universe, while dark matter makes up some 25\%.
+Of all the matter/energy in the Universe, 95\% is unexplained so far; it will be the focus of this work.